osuvweeduvie/PowerBI-sales-performance-dashboard/README.md

 ### Conditional Formatting for YTD vs PYTD Values

-1. Positive values highlighted in green
-2. Negative values highlighted in red
+A positive value would be highlighted in green while a negative value would be highlighted in red

 ## Result